Vocabulary For Academic IELTS Writing Task 1 (part 1)

 And use a format /comparison like the following:

-"A glance at the graphs reveals that more men were employed than their female counterpart in 2001 and almost two-third females were jobless in the same year. "
+"A glance at the graphs reveals that more men were employed than their female counterpart in 2001 and almost two-third of females were jobless in the same year. "

 Vocabulary to Start the Report Body:

 Just after you finish writing your 'Introduction' (i.e. General Statement + General overview/ trend), you are expected to start a new paragraph to describe the main features of the diagrams.
 This second paragraph is called the 'Body Paragraph / Report Body".
 You can have a single body paragraph/ report body or up to 3, (not more than 3 in any case) depending on the number of graphs provided in the question and the type of these graphs.
 There are certain phrases you can use to start your body paragraph and the following is a list of such phrases ---

 1. As it is presented in the diagram(s)/ graph(s)/ pie chart(s)/ table...